 - unauthorized use of personal identifying information.

-For information on victims’ compensation in North Dakota, visit the North Dakota Department of Corrections & Rehabilitation’s Crime Victims Compensation website, or contact them by telephone at (800) 445-2322.
+For information on victims’ compensation in North Dakota, visit the North Dakota Department of Corrections & Rehabilitation’s Crime Victims Compensation website.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our ND Sheriff Departments page for the contact information for your local sheriff’s department.